AshutoshBhawsar/Cryptocurrency-data-analysis-and-investing-strategies/README.md

 # Phase 3 steps-
 1. For the phase3 install and setup streamlit - https://docs.streamlit.io/library/get-started/installation
-2. Under the code folder run the file phase3.py
+2. Under the code folder run the file phase3.py by running command 'streamlit run phase3.py' in terminal.
+3. If the webapp window does not open automatically, run 'http://localhost:8501' in your browser to access the app.
-3. In the webpage that is displayed, for Random Forest model the user can select any date.
+4. In the webpage that is displayed, for Random Forest model the user can select any date.
 The model will run and output the user a decision of whether the user can buy or sell the stock on the selected date.
 User can also view the graph for that date.
-4. The next part is the Prophet model for the which user can select and date and in the output he can view the predicted stock price, Upper most bound of the predicted stock price and lower most bound.
+5. The next part is the Prophet model for the which user can select and date and in the output he can view the predicted stock price, Upper most bound of the predicted stock price and lower most bound.